KxSystems/embedPy/README.md

 **NB** Attributes of the object preceded by `_` or `__` are not wrapped into the dictionary.

-#### Calling functions for wrapped objects
+#### Calling functions

 Any method or function of a wrapped object has an entry which is a callable q function, with variadic and keyword argument support.
-This function will return a `foreign`
+Each function will return a `foreign`
 ```q
 q)arraywrap.diagonal[]
 foreign